Skip Ribbon Commands

 ORF Home > Environmental Protection > Mercury-Free Campaign

 Mercury is a dangerous, often unrecognized hazard, commonly found at work, home and schools.
-The Campaign for a Mercury Free NIH seeks to eliminate all unnecessary uses of mercury in the NIH facilities; encourage use of safer alternatives in biomedical research; increase general awareness of mercury hazards; and prevent mercury spills and pollution.
+Mercury Free NIH seeks to eliminate all unnecessary uses of mercury in the NIH facilities; encourage use of safer alternatives in biomedical research; increase general awareness of mercury hazards; and prevent mercury spills and pollution.

 NIH-Wide Restrictions on Mercury